Fiction Readthrough Calculator

 Calculating Your Fiction Series Value:

-There is no doubt that when it comes to making money off of fiction, a book series is king.
+There is no doubt that when it comes to making money off of fiction, writing a book series is king.

 Certainly, there are other things you need to do in order to have that fiction career … write to genre, write character-based stories, have a great cover, blurb and opening page/chapter to name a few … but after it’s all said and done, the real juice comes from having several books in a series.